DKeAlvaro/DKeAlvaro.github.io/index.md

 ## Summary

 I am currently a third year `Data science` and `AI` student.
-Out of all the technical abilities I have learned during my higher education, the one I value most is the ability of **tackling problems I have never seen before**.
-I might not find the solution, but i am definitely not going to stand by idly!
+I am currently looking for an `internship` or a `job`.
+I will make my BSc thesis my next semester, and I am still looking for ideas.
+If you are interested in contributing with me, send me an email using the form at the bottom of this page.

 ---